RafaDD/RafaDD.github.io/_pages/about.md

 <h2 style="margin-top: 1px">About me</h2>
 <p style="font-size: 0.9em;">
 I am an undergraduate student from Shanghai Jiao Tong University, majoring in artificial intelligence.
-I'm advised by <a href="https://jhc.sjtu.edu.cn/~gjzheng/">Prof. Guanjie Zheng</a> of CILAB from John Hopcroft Center for Computer Science, Shanghai Jiao Tong University.
-From June to September 2024, I worked as a student intern in the laboratory of <a href="http://xyzhang.ucsd.edu/">Prof. Xinyu Zhang</a> from the Department of Electrical and Computer Engineering, University of California San Diego.
+I'm advised by <a href="https://jhc.sjtu.edu.cn/~gjzheng/">Prof. Guanjie Zheng</a> of CILAB from Shanghai Jiao Tong University.
+From June to September 2024, I worked as a student intern in the laboratory of <a href="http://xyzhang.ucsd.edu/">Prof. Xinyu Zhang</a> from University of California San Diego.
 </p>

 <h2 style="margin-top: 1px">Education</h2>